Union Budget 2016-17 – Some Highlights for The Voluntary Sector

 will leverage funds from the market and supplement

-them with donations and CSR funds
+them with donations and CSR funds, according

 to the finance minister.
 “These funds will be used to finance